Bobby Yeah

-Bobby Yeah is a British stop motion adult animated body horror short film written, directed and animated by Robert Morgan.
+Bobby Yeah is a British stop motion adult animated horror short film, written, directed and animated by Robert Morgan.
 It was made independently and completed in 2011, and later uploaded on Robert's YouTube Channel in HD in 2017.

 The film premiered at the London International Animation Festival, and went on to screen at numerous international film festivals, including The Sundance Film Festival.

 Bobby Yeah was nominated for the 2012 BAFTA Award for Best Short Animation.